On the centralization of the circumcentered-reflection method: Convergence of cCRM

-We arrive now at the main result of our paper, which claims that if we iterate the cCRM operator $T$, with any choice of initial point in $\re^n$, we end up with a sequence whose limit point exists and belongs to $X\cap Y$.
-In other words, cCRM solves problem \eqref{eq:CFP}.
+We will now state that if we iterate the cCRM operator $T$, with any choice of initial point in $\re^n$, we end up with a sequence whose limit point exists and belongs to $X\cap Y$.
+In other words, cCRM solves problem \cref{eq:CFP}.
+The convergence is derived upon the Fejér monotonicity with respect to $X\cap Y$ of the sequence generated by cCRM, which is directly implied by \Cref{lemma-quasinonexp-pCRM-combined}.